lionelmace/iks-lab/book/prepare-get-cluster.md

 ## Get a Kubernetes cluster

 1. Go to **[Get Cluster](https://assign-cluster.eu-de.mybluemix.net)** web page and enter your IBM ID (the email you used to sign up) and the lab key given by the trainer.
-Make sure to keep the region **Frankfurt** where the clusters have been provisioned.
+Make sure to select the region where the cluster has been provisioned.

     ![](./images/request-cluster.png)